 Any podcaster, musician, or streaming artist must have the best equipment.
 You probably also know that sound quality is critical.

-You may also be aware that audio quality is usually processed post-processing, which can improve the sound quality of your microphone.
+Audio quality is frequently processed post-processing, which might improve your microphone’s sound.
 However, if you have a good raw recording, then post-processing can also be done easily.
 This is why quality microphones are so important.

 Many people ask why their audio quality isn’t as good as the others.
 This is the right place for you.
 We will show you the factors affecting the mic’s sound and how to improve microphone quality.